bentonatura/bentonatura.github.io/_pages/about.md

     <p>Atlanta, Georgia 30318</p>

 news: true  # includes a list of news items
+events: true # includes a list of upcmoming events
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---